msfjarvis/msfjarvis.dev/content/uses/index.md

 ## Editor + Terminal

-I use the `gnome-terminal` that ships with Linux Mint's Cinnamon Edition with `bash` and a custom prompt from [starship](https://starship.rs).
+I use GNOME Console with `bash` and a lightly customized [starship](https://starship.rs) prompt.
 The editor I use depends on what code I am working with:

 - Web, Python: VS Code
-- Rust: VS Code with rust-analyzer or IntelliJ IDEA with intellij-rust
+- Rust: VS Code with rust-analyzer
 - Android: Android Studio
 - Kotlin: IntelliJ IDEA